 With the creation of the Mighty Midget collection, Benbros introduced two American car models, No.16b Station Wagon and No.18 Hudson Tourer.

 Why the Station Wagon was given number 16 is not known but it seems Benbros decided that No.16a Express Locomotive would not upgrade into the Mighty Midget range so the Station Wagon joined as a new number 16 (now known as 16b).
 It was 61mm long, only just able to fit into a Mighty Midget box.

 Modelled on the Chevrolet Nomad, the Station Wagon was not a brilliant representation of the real car and the size of wheels was sometimes too small, but it proved a popular toy.
 The body was a one-piece casting fitted onto an unpainted base.
-Initially, Benbros used a clip-fit assembly but it was not long before the method of rivetting body and base together was started and this became the norm for other models.
+Initially, Benbros used a clip-fit assembly but it was not long before they turned to rivetting the body and base together and this was used for the remaining variations.